 “Mohamad Sabu's order was made in response to the family's complaint on the Navy's probe and handling of the matter in the first place.
 It is thus disturbing for the Navy chief to rely on that same earlier probe in his public response to the minister's order.

-“In the so-called 'investigation' carried out by the Navy earlier, which Kamarulzaman now relies upon, the family members of Soosaimanickam were not even called to give evidence or have their statements recorded.
+“In the so-called 'investigation' carried out by the Navy earlier, which Kamarulzaman now relies upon, the family members of Soosaimanicckam were not even called to give evidence or have their statements recorded.

-“Yet, the Navy was fully aware that the family members were in possession of crucial evidence regarding Soosaimanickam's death, as this had been conveyed by the family to Navy officials.
+“Yet, the Navy was fully aware that the family members were in possession of crucial evidence regarding Soosaimanicckam's death, as this had been conveyed by the family to Navy officials.

-“What sort of 'investigation' was it that ignored this kind of evidence?” said Surendran, who is the lawyer acting for Soosaimanickam's family, in a statement.
+“What sort of 'investigation' was it that ignored this kind of evidence?” said Surendran, who is the lawyer acting for Soosaimanicckam's family, in a statement.

 He said other documentary evidence in the family's possession were also not sought or obtained by the Navy.

-“Was this then a serious probe by the Navy into the real cause of Soosaimanickam's death?” he asked.
+“Was this then a serious probe by the Navy into the real cause of Soosaimanicckam's death?” he asked.

 He said Kamarulzaman's public statement on the matter instead of carrying out Mohamad's instructions, was a “clear disregard of the defence minister's order”.